nrdzh22/cake-shop/README.md

 ### 🛍️ Product Display
 - View available cakes with details such as **name**, **description**, **price**, and **image**.
-- Users can **filter** and **search** through various categories of cakes.

 ### 🛒 Shopping Cart
 - Add cakes to the shopping cart with the ability to update quantities or remove items.
-- Cart contents are persisted even if the user leaves the site or logs out.
+- Cart contents are persisted even if the user leaves the site.

 ### 💳 Checkout Process
 - Fill out **billing details** and review selected items before placing an order.